 Once all the forms are received and reviewed by the Financial Aid Office, the student and the job supervisor will receive a Federal Work Study Authorization e-mail.
 This e-mail will describe the amount of the work study award, the number of hours that the student may work, and the name of the supervisor and timekeeper.
 A student may not begin to work until this authorization e-mail has been received.

-To view additional details on eligibility, terms and applying for Federal Work Study, please go to the Federal Work Study website, located in the Financial Aid section of the PCOM website at www.pcom.edu.
+To view additional details on eligibility, terms and applying for Federal Work Study, please go to the Federal Work Study website at www.pcom.edu/fws

 RESOURCES - SCHOLARSHIPS